 The Visitor Center has over two dozen exhibits to tell the story of Pebble Beach including Historical timeline of Pebble Beach; Story of Founder Samuel F.B.Morse; Historical videos of the Del Monte Hotel; Other world-class events held at Pebble Beach; Full-size wall live video; Replica golf trophies; Interactive map with places of interest along 17-mile drive; Celebrities and US Presidents who have visited; current owner group Lone Cypress Partners

 Adjoining the Visitor

-Also demotlished was the gas station to add additional parking across from the golfbag drop.
-Peter Hay 9th hole golfcourse was taken out to make room for 40,000 square feet of merchandizing tents.
-Streets were paved and fixed around Carmel and 17 mile drive (a delight to the local residents), new directional signs were installed and guard gates were improved with landscaping and paint.
+Also demolished was the gas station to add additional parking across from the golf bag drop.
+Peter Hay’s 9th hole golf course was taken out to make room for 40,000 square feet of merchandising tents.
+Streets were paved and fixed around Carmel and 17-mile drive (a delight to the local residents), new directional signs were installed and guard gates were improved with landscaping and paint.

 Tuesdays Practice Round was one of the most amazing days seen at Pebble Beach in June –

 The best spot to watch the US Open was the 10th green bleachers – you can see 5 holes from this location (11th tee box, 10th green and in the distance 8, 9 and 12 fairways).
 The sun, Carmel dog beach, and the location removed from most of the people traffic being the farthest bleacher on the course.

 Laptop Sleeve-Pelicans$29.00 – $32.00

 Puzzle: Pebble Beach 10th$49.00 – $69.00